 - Block categories such as Pornography, Malware, Spyware, and Phishing.
 These categories are more likely to be dangerous.

-- In the Anti-Spam profile, enable Spam Detection and Filtering and then enable IP Address Check.
+- In the email filter profile, enable IP Address Check in FortiGuard Email Filtering.
 Many IP addresses used in spam messages lead to malicious sites; checking them will protect your users and your network.

 Spam is a common means by which attacks are delivered.
 Users often open email attachments they should not, and infect their own machine.
 The FortiGate email filter can detect harmful spam and mark it, alerting the user to the potential danger.